...

 Running improves your cardiovascular health

-While running doesn’t pack on the pounds like strength training, it can significantly improve your cardiac health.
-You should run regularly to boost your heart rate and endurance to get the most out of your workouts.
+Running doesn’t pack on the pounds like strength training.
+However, it can improve your cardiac health significantly.
+Run regularly to boost your heart rate.
+This will also improve your endurance.
+This way, you get the most out of your workouts.

 Better cardiovascular conditioning can also reduce the risks of depression, high blood pressure, and diabetes.
 It may even increase your life expectancy by as much as two years!